csem/experiment_tracker/README.md

 - Process.
 Here you will modules processing hydra like structure.  base_loader.py is the abstract class that needs to be implemented depeding for your specific type of experiment.
 You can find this already for lightning.

 Start by looking at loading_data.py in examples.
 This allows you to collect programmatically the path of any file that matches a string (query_string).
+The returned pandas dataframe contains all but rows from the Hydra file.
+The last row is the path of the desired file.
 # Terminology (Based on WandB):

 - **Project**: A collection of one or more experiments.
 (Each _Project_ has one or more days sub-folders, and then one or more time sub-folders)